Unsuccessful nominations to the Cabinet of the United States: Charles B. Warren

-Dwight Eisenhower
+Dwight D. Eisenhower

 Lewis Strauss

 In 1959, President Dwight D. Eisenhower nominated Lewis Strauss as Secretary of Commerce in a recess appointment.
 Strauss had made enemies in the Senate during his tenure as Chair of the United States Atomic Energy Commission.
 Strauss lost the confirmation vote, 46–49.
 In July 1959, Strauss resigned.

 George H. W. Bush

 John Tower

-In 1989 President George H. W. Bush nominated John Tower, a former United States Senator, to be Secretary of Defense.
+In 1989, President George H. W. Bush nominated John Tower, a former United States Senator, to be Secretary of Defense.
 He was investigated over claims of drunkenness, womanizing, and ties with defense contractors.
 The Senate rejected Tower by a vote of 47–53.
+As of 2025, Tower is the most recent cabinet candidate to be rejected by the United States Senate.